 Instant Pot or traditional oven, Sweet and Smoky Baked Beans are delicious and so easy to prepare.
 Never buy canned beans from the grocer again!
-Make them vegetarian or add bacon or ham!
+Make them vegetarian or serve them with fried crumbled bacon or ham on the side!

 There’s one person that comes to mind every time I eat beans.
 It’s my sister.
 I have never met anyone in my life that hates beans as much as she does.
 I don’t even think she will allow her husband to bring them in the house!
 That’s a serious distaste, Dear Reader.

 It’s clear that she hasn’t tasted my homemade Sweet and Smoky Baked Beans – right!?
 I know I have hit the mark with a recipe when both John.e and McKenna tell me how good it tastes.
 In fact, John.e couldn’t get enough of these beans.
 These beans are perfectly cooked, meaning that they are tender all the way through.
 But, not too overcooked so that the beans are mushy.

 The beans are stirred into a sauce that is sweet and smoky.
 I always like to have beans wet enough so that I can dunk a piece of bread into it.
 I love, love, love saucy beans.
 Some people like dryer beans, but for me, it’s all about the sauce!

 THE INSTANT POT WON ME OVER!

 I prepared the beans you see in the photographs using my Instant Pot.
 Yes, I finally broke down and bought one.
 I’m not a huge fan of kitchen appliances.
 I trust my baking and cooking to my oven and stove top.
 I rarely use any other cooking appliance.